iamkirankumaryadav/Library/Data Science/Supervised Learning/Decision Tree.md

 - based on my answers you can decide that iam suitable for this Role or not.

 - Growing Tree to more Depth may lead to **Overfitting**.
+- Control the Depth of Tree by using Parameter `max_depth`